Electronic Course Evaluations Rule

 - Manager – the SCC employee responsible for creating, implementing, and monitoring course evaluation administrations.
 The manager also ensures clear and effectual course evaluation communication with students, faculty, and instructional supervisors.

-D. No less than three business days after the end of a course evaluation administration, the Manager will:
+C. No less than two business days after the end of a course evaluation administration, the Manager will:

 - Deliver Faculty Report email messages that include links to faculty reports;

 - Announce Faculty Report availability to instructional supervisors;